SAP-samples/btp-cf-multitenant-extension/subscribe/route-creation/README.md

 # Option 1: Using SAP BTP Cockpit

 1. In the SAP BTP cockpit, navigate to the provider subaccount.
+Provider Subaccount is the place where the multitenant applications will be deployed.
 2. Choose **Cloud Foundry** > **Spaces**, and then choose the space where the Easy Franchise application is deployed.
 4. Choose **Routes**, and then choose **New Route**.
 5. Select the domain from the dropdown menu.